kjgarza/kjgarza.github.io/_posts/2023-03-13-parrot-gpt.md

 "Are metadata schema crosswalks a thing of the past?
 Discover how large language models are revolutionizing academic data management in our latest essay. #metadata #LLMs #datamanagement"
 "Tired of manual metadata schema mapping?
 Check out Parrot-GPT, the python package that leverages large language models for efficient and automated mapping. #ParrotGPT #LLMs #datamanagement"
-"Looking for a better way to map academic metadata schemas?
+"Looking for a better way to map academic metadata?
 Our latest essay breaks down the advantages of using large language models over traditional crosswalks. #metadata #LLMs #datamanagement"
 "Metadata schema mapping made easy with the power of large language models.
 Discover the advantages in our latest essay. #metadata #LLMs #datamanagement"
 "Metadata schema generation may not be the most exciting topic, but it's essential for data management.
 Find out how large language models are changing the game in our latest essay. #metadata #LLMs #datamanagement"

+Looking for a better way to map academic metadata from fast evolving evolving ?
+Check out Parrot-GPT, a #python package that leverages #LLMs for efficient and automated mapping. #RDALLM #chatGPT https://medium.com/@kj.garza/parrotgpt-on-the-advantages-of-large-language-models-tools-for-academic-metadata-schema-mapping-434cceabc68b

 ## suggest 5 reddit titles to promote this essay in reddit
 "How to map metadata without Schema Crosswalks using LLMs with Parrot_GPT?"